MASTER IN INTERNATIONAL POLICY

 Many former CITS graduate research assistants have gone on to tenure-track faculty positions, fellowships and employment with the US government, the International Atomic Energy Agency, large high-technology manufacturers, trade-oriented consulting firms, and policy implementers in DC and abroad.

 The graduate research assistantship offers a stipend and tuition waiver.
 However, students are liable for their graduate fees.

 All MIP ISN students are encouraged to apply for the two available CITS GRA positions.
 To apply to the CITS GRA position, please submit:

 • A cover letter explaining your interest in the program (250-500 words)

 • A résumé or curriculum vitae

 • An official transcript

-• A writing sample on a topic relating to non-proliferation, strategic trade controls, or CBRN security (less than 5000 words)
+• A writing sample on a topic relating to non-proliferation, strategic trade controls, or CBRN security (no more than 2 pages, double-spaced)

 Applications for Fall 2017 intake are due by 5:00PM on May 27, 2017.